How To Start a Cleaning Business The Right Way

 $226.94

-How to pay employees for a cleaning business
+How to pay employees in a cleaning business

-As we’ve just seen, the factors that go into determining the price for your cleaning estimates include far more than simple labor costs.
-If you intend to start a business with several employees, or expand your sole proprietorship to take on additional staff, you need to consider how you’ll handle payroll.
+As we’ve seen, pricing involves far more than labor costs.
+If you plan to employ staff — or expand a sole proprietorship to take some on — you need a plan for payroll.

-Even if you only have one employee, it’s important to keep your payroll accounting in order and separate from the rest of your income.
-This not only makes it easier during audits to demonstrate that your business accounts are in order, but helps you understand the impact of wages on your overall profit and loss.
+Even with one employee, keep payroll accounting in order and separate from the rest of your income.
+It makes audits easier and helps you understand how wages affect your overall profit and loss.

-Hiring cleaners to undertake work on behalf of your business may also have an effect on your rates if you intend to take a step back from carrying out the work, as your personal income becomes an overhead rather than a labor charge.
-The more staff and work you have, the smaller overall percentage of your income your wages become, but a sole proprietor expecting to rely on the profit generated by one or two employees might have to rethink their rates in order to maintain their personal income.
+Hiring cleaners also affects your rates if you step back from doing the work yourself, since your income becomes an overhead rather than a labor charge.
+The more staff and work you have, the smaller a share your own wages become — but a sole proprietor relying on the profit from one or two employees may need to rethink their rates to maintain their income.

 How much does a cleaning business make in a year?

-• Competition — the less competitors in your area or niche, the more clients are available to you
+• Competition — fewer competitors in your area or niche means more available clients

-• Reputation — new businesses can have a hard time getting off the ground.
-Work hard to build trust with your clients
+• Reputation — new businesses can struggle to start; work hard to build client trust

-• Price — the cheapest cleaners might be the busiest, but not the most profitable.
-Find the right price point for your business to maximize profits
+• Price — the cheapest cleaners may be busiest but not most profitable; find the right price point

-• Size — the more employees you have, the greater your chances of earning record profits.
-However your liabilities also increase, especially if work dries up
+• Size — more employees can mean higher profits, but also greater liabilities if work dries up

-• Niche — domestic cleaning is the most common cleaning service, but not the most profitable.
-Consider specialist industries or cleaning techniques to increase your income
+• Niche — domestic cleaning is most common but not most profitable; specialist work can raise income

 Already started a cleaning business?
 Learn how you can partner with Pro Housekeepers.